-Jen Lumanian contacted our founder, Lisa Tener when she needed help with the book proposal based on her popular evidence-based parenting podcast Your Parenting Mojo.
+Jen Lumanlan contacted our founder, Lisa Tener when she needed help with the book proposal based on her popular evidence-based parenting podcast Your Parenting Mojo.
 The resulting book, Parenting Beyond Power, was published by Sasquatch and is on sale now.
 Here, Jen shares her book writing and publishing journey with Claire Nakamura.

 Creating Community Via Podcast and Membership

 Claire: You have a successful parenting podcast called Your Parenting Mojo.
 What are some tips you have for recording and promoting a podcast?